ST Nucleo H745ZI-Q

 Note

-Check if your ST-LINK V3 has newest FW version.
-It can be done with STM32CubeIDE
+Check if the board’s ST-LINK V3 has the newest FW version.
+It can be updated using STM32CubeProgrammer.

 Flashing